(also known as: appeal to anonymous authority)

 Therefore, X is true.

 Explanation: “They” are wrong as “they” usually are.
-Gum passes through the system relatively unchanged, but does not hang around for 7 years like a college student terrified to get a job.
+Gum passes through the system relatively unchanged but does not hang around for 7 years like a college student terrified to get a job.
 “They” is a common form of appeal to anonymous authority.

-The 13.7 billion year-old universe is a big conspiracy.
+The 13.7 billion-year-old universe is a big conspiracy.
 I read this article once where these notable scientists found strong evidence that the universe was created 6000 years ago, but because of losing their jobs, they were forced to keep quiet!

 Explanation: Without knowing who these scientists are, or the credibility of the source of the article, we cannot verify the evidence; therefore, we should not accept the evidence.

-Exception: At times an accepted fact uses the same indicating phrases as the ones used for the fallacy; therefore, if the anonymous authority is actually just a statement of an accepted fact, it should be accepted as evidence.
+Exception: At times an accepted fact uses the same indicating phrases like the ones used for the fallacy; therefore, if the anonymous authority is actually just a statement of an accepted fact, it should be accepted as evidence.

 Climate change is happening -- and always has been.
 Scientists say the earth is certainly in a warming phase, but there is some debate on the exact causes and certainly more debate on what should be done about it politically.